 Charité Medical University

 The Charité is a joint institution formed by the FU Berlin and the HU Berlin.
 It is one of the largest university hospitals in Europe, where some of the world's best doctors and scientists treat patients, conduct research and teach new doctors at the highest professional level.
-About 7,000 students are matriculated at the Charité Medical University currently.
+Roughly 8,000 students are matriculated at the Charité Medical University currently.
 The Charité is recognized globally for excellence in teaching.